 Euchariste hopes his son Éphrem will help him more and more, but Éphrem is growing into rebel.
 Moreover, the world is changing.
 Machines are being used by farmers, machines that can cut fingers off, and cars that kill Euchariste’s hens.
 The parist has grown to such an extent that a new parish is founded.
 All around him, Euchariste’s world is changing and his new circumstances cause him to stiffen.

 Moreover, it seems Alphonsine is again pregnant, but she feels that something is amiss.
 She sees her reflection in a mirror and the woman looking at her is no longer Alphonsine.
 In the mirror she sees an old and sick woman.
 A doctor is called who tells her to stay in bed, her death-bed.

-Alphonsine raises her family; there are good years and years of draught.
-Euchariste saves his money.
+There have been good years and years of draught, but Euchariste saves his money.
 Oguinase is sent to the petit séminaire.
-On their way to the séminaire Euchariste stops in a village to visit with a cousin and says he will be raising hens.
+On their way to the séminaire, Euchariste stops in a village to visit with a cousin and says he will be raising hens.
 Machines, cars, enter the picture and they are very destructive.
 Machines, cars, enter the picture and they are very destructive.
 Euchariste will be raising hens. Éphrem turns into a bit of a rebel.
 Alphonsine dies.
 An American cousin and his wife visit.
 We suspect Éphrem will leave for the United States.(Allow me to pause at this point as this blog is now too long.
 I will publish a sequel.) _________________________ [i] Ringuet, Trente Arpents (Paris: Flammarion, collection bis 1991) © Micheline Walker 27 July 2012 WordPress revised 12 January 2014 Winter Landscape